Table of Contents

 - Recognizing patterns to additionally stimulate self-reflection

-If you are looking for such a system, I can recommend software tools that cover these points: See our comparison of the 3 best one-on-one Software Tools.
+If you are looking for such a system, I can recommend software tools that cover these points: See our comparison of the three best one-on-one software programs.
 In particular, the one-to-one tool Echometer should obviously be mentioned here.
 It fulfills all of these criteria while also providing an integrated retro tool.
 This promotes team development at both an individual and team-system level.
-By the way, this blog post provides a good introduction to our retro tool: 54 Fun retrospective methods.
+By the way, this blog post offers a good introduction to our retro tool: 54 Fun retrospective methods.

-In this text, we will now focus on one part of this system: the performance appraisal or one-to-one staff meeting questions & topics.
+In this text, we will now focus on one part of this system: the appraisal interview or one-to-one meeting questions.
 But why ask questions at all?
 Why don't you just give the feedback you want to give?

-The great advantage of questions is that as a manager aka boss you usually only see one part of reality at a time.
-Your direct report sees a different part of reality.
+The great advantage of questions is that as a manager you usually only see one part of reality at a time.
+Your employee sees a different part of reality.
 If you lead 1-1 meetings with questions, you can check whether you are talking about the same topic and whether you have the same understanding of what "good work" looks like, for example, before an assessment is given.

-1 to 1 Questions - One-on-One Performance Review
+1 to 1 questions - one-on-one employee appraisal

-Hopefully we now agree that clever questions enrich every performance appraisal or one-to-one staff meeting.
+Hopefully we now agree that clever questions enrich every appraisal interview or one-to-one meeting.
 But what actually makes good 1-to-1 questions?

 What makes good 1-1 meeting questions